Winter Hiking Engagement Photography in RMNP

 This trail is super popular year round with tons of people.
 The winter storms usually get tracked out pretty quickly and you can get to Dream with just microspikes.
 If the snow is was overnight and you’re doing sunrise then you’ll probably want snowshoes at some point in the trail.
 And if you want to go further to Emerald Lake the likelihood of needing snowshoes goes up.

-If you’re looking for help navigating your way to a winter adventure photography session in RMNP then reach out here!
+If you’re looking for help navigating your way to a winter adventure and hiking photography session in RMNP then reach out here!